paulbersch/vg-presentation/PITCHME.md

 <img src="https://i.kinja-img.com/gawker-media/image/upload/s--0gHn5jNc--/c_scale,fl_progressive,q_80,w_800/mpsdzssxwygchkukhsm1.png" style="width: 50%;"/>

  - Player is dropped, naked and without supplies, in a world with other hostile players
- - April 2016, randomly assigned gender, age, race, and body type to every player._permanently_
+ - April 2016, randomly assigned gender, age, race, and body type to every player _permanently_

 #HSLIDE

 "Why won’t you give the player base an option to choose their gender?
 I just want to play the game and have a connection to the character like most other games I play."

- - disgruntled male player
+disgruntled male player

 <div class="source" style="clear: both;">Source: https://www.theguardian.com/commentisfree/2016/apr/13/videogame-chooses-character-race-gender-rust</div>